DigiArea/common-java-libs/README.md

 ###License

-This software is licensed under the Apache V2 License.
+This Software is licensed under the Eclipse Public License - v 1.0.
 See the LICENSE file for details.

 Except as otherwise noted, the media content (text, images, icons etc.) of the Software is licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).